 The FDA isn’t convinced that the trace amounts of antibiotic are what made dogs sick or caused renal failure, which ultimately killed some pets.
 But it may be a good time to take a better look at those antibiotics, as well as the sudden spike in salmonella in pet foods.

-A Closer Look At Antibiotics In Chicken In Pet Food
+A Closer Look At Antibiotics In Chicken

 The recalls of 2007, as well as the more recent recalls, have pushed concerned pet owners to look for safer alternatives.
 Some pet owners continue feeding commercial chicken jerky treats but only those made in their own country, while others may be dehydrating their own treats at home.
 What these pet owners don’t know is that poultry manufactured right here in North America is just as shrouded in secrecy as the Chinese sources of chicken – and maybe equally dangerous.
 In fact, what’s happening to chicken in our own backyard might shock you.

 The use of antibiotics in poultry production is becoming a risk to not only our dogs’ health, but our own as well.
 Over the years, the risk of multi-drug resistant bacteria present in chicken has generated several reports.

 - From the US Department of Agriculture and University of Georgia, which has probably the deepest poultry-science research bench in the United States, an analysis of multi-drug resistant E. coli found on broiler chicken carcasses.

 - From several institutions in Germany, an analysis that finds “alarmingly high” levels of multi-drug resistant bacteria on retail chicken — including on organic chicken, which the authors say may be due to bacterial colonization of chicks before they are bought by organic producers.

 - From the Czech Republic, a report that bacteria found on chicken there are resistant to an additional class of drugs important in human medicine, fluoroquinolones.